Curtis-Davidson/williams-f1/Implementation/Checks/F1Canteen/F1CanteenSupportDocument.md

 - All menus and operational Canteen data previously stored on the laptop have been consolidated into the network-based `F1 Canteen` directory.
 - Desktop shortcuts provided for easy access.
-- Pending migration of this data to the new SharePoint site upon its creation, after which the mapped directory will be decommissioned.
+- Pending migration of this data to the new SharePoint site upon its creation (WF1SD-27289), after which the mapped directory will be decommissioned.

 ---

 ## 6. Outstanding Actions

-1. **SharePoint / Teams Area Creation** – Awaiting IT provisioning of the shared workspace for F1 Canteen.
+1. **SharePoint / Teams Area Creation** – Awaiting IT provisioning of the shared workspace for F1 Canteen (WF1SD-27289).
 2. **Adobe Acrobat Pro Access** – Awaiting return of Duncan Burrow to provide login credentials for Adobe Pro Writer required by Canteen for PDF editing.

 ---